pachyderm/pachyderm/doc/getting_started/local_installation.md

 - [Pachyderm Command Line Interface](#pachctl)

-If you install Pachyderm on Windows 10 or later, you must have the following components installed:
+If you install Pachyderm on Windows 10 or later, you must have the following components installed in addition to the ones listed above:

 - [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

+**Note:** For a Windows installation, use Minikube.

 ### Using Minikube

 On your local machine, you can run Pachyderm in a minikube virtual machine.
-Minikube is a tool that creates a single node Kubernetes cluster.
-This limited installation is enough to try basic Pachyderm functionality.
+Minikube is a tool that creates a single-node Kubernetes cluster.
+This limited installation is sufficient to try basic Pachyderm functionality and complete the Beginner Tutorial..

 To configure Minikube, follow these steps: